-- Classroom and daycare professionals: present proof of employment by a D.C. educational facility--a letter from the principal, office administrator, school library media specialist, pay stub or some other official documentation.
+- Classroom and daycare professionals: present proof of employment by a D.C. educational facility--a letter from the principal, office administrator, school library media specialist, or pay stub.

 - Renew the card annually.
 Card is valid from Aug.
 1 - July 31.
 All educator cards expire on July 31.

 To ensure the availability of popular books for all users:

 - All materials -- except DVDs -- may be checked out on this card.

 - Cards will be blocked until overdue books are returned.

 - Only one copy of a title may be checked out.